vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 12 / History and Culture of Dakṣiṇa Kosala 249

-It is conceivable, nevertheless, that the territory over which King Indra\(bala\) and the Pāṇḍuvam

-. śins of Mekalā ruled may have included the region of the
+It is conceivable, nevertheless, that the territory over which King Indra\(bala\) and the Pāṇḍuvaṁśins of Mekalā ruled may have included the region of the

 present-day Shahdol Districṭ This rule is apparently attested by an inscription found in Malgā \(Shahdol District\) of a sāmanta  Indrarāja, dating from his first